Vultaire/jben_web_scripts/README.rst

 They are shared in hopes others may find them useful, but with no warranty, implied or otherwise.

-These scripts, unless otherwise noted, are licensed under the 3-clause BSD license.
+These scripts, unless otherwise noted, are licensed under the MIT (Expat) license.
 The full text is available in LICENSE.txt.

 parse_dict_binary.py
 ====================